-WEBCT/Sakkai/OWL:
+6. WEBCT √Sakkai √ OWL√:

-You and your official UWO email address are added automatically to the Politics 2135A 001 COURSE WEBSITE.
-I will email you through your UWO account, not your other accounts.
-Course materials will be posted on 'OWL' including grades, course outlines, assignment deadlines, office hours, etc. This is a closed web-site, and only students registered in the course have access to it.

-I try to respond to emails within 2 business working days so if you do not hear back from me, please resend your message and attachment with a subject heading that identifies you as a student in my class.
-For example (e.g.) a subject heading that works would be: 'urgent message from Joe Smith in 2135A'.
-A message that might not be caught in my spam trap or not read could be something like, 'Happy new year!'
-I suggest you write your subject heading first; attach your attachments; then write the main body of your email to me; then repaste our relevant correspondence below your email; and finally send a copy of your email to yourself as proof of date and time you wrote me.
+You and your official UWO email address are added to the Politics 2141B Section 001 COURSE WEBSITE so I will email you through your UWO account, not your other accounts.
+Course materials will be posted on OWL including grades, course outlines, assignment deadlines, office hours, etc. This is a closed web-site, and only students registered in the course can access it.I respond to emails within 2 business working days so if you do not hear back, resend your message from your uwo account (not another email account) and all your attachment(s) along with a subject heading that identifies you as a student in my class.
+For example, (e.g.) a subject heading that works would be: 'urgent message from Joe Smith in 2141B'.
+A message that might be caught in a spam trap or not read could be something like, 'Happy new year!' from Joe Smith@gmail.com So write your subject heading first; then attach your attachments; and then write the main body of your email to me from your UWO account.
+Always paste relevant correspondence below your email or forward our relevant correspond - and make sure to cc. a copy of your email to your UWO account as proof of the date and time you wrote me.
+If you choose to use a 'delivery' and a 'read receipt', that is fine with me.
+I will click 'read' so you know I have read your email.
+It may take a couple of days to act on your email but at least you know its rec'd.

-6. Important Notices Concerning Pre-Requisites and Anti-Requisites
+7. Important Notices Concerning Pre-Requisites and Anti-Requisites

 - Antirequisites: see the official course outline and course calendar, as these change year-to-year - Prerequisites: see the official course outline and course calendar, as these change year-to-year - "You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken an antirequisite course.
 Lack of prerequisites may not be used as a basis for an appeal.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.
 If you find that you do not have the course prerequisites, it is in your best interest to drop the course well before the end of the add/drop period.
 Your prompt attention to this matter will not only help protect your academic record, but will ensure that spaces become available for students who require the course in question for graduation."
 Office of the Dean, Faculty of Social Science - "Students are responsible for ensuring that their selection of courses is appropriate and accurately recorded, that all course prerequisites have been successfully completed, and that they are aware of any antirequisite course(s) that they have taken.
-If the student does not have the requisites for a course, and does not have written special permission from his or her Dean to enroll in the course, the

-University reserves the right to cancel the student's registration in the course.
+If the student does not have the requisites for a course, and does not have written special permission from his or her Dean to enroll in the course, the University reserves the right to cancel the student's registration in the course.
 [The University may also choose not to adjust your fees, such as not providing you a refund for the course.]
-This decision may not be appealed." - University of Western Ontario Academic Calendar
+This decision may not be appealed."
+University of Western Ontario Academic Calendar

-7. Overview of Course Content and Required Readings
+8. Overview of Course Content and Required Readings